rust-lang/rfcs/text/3064-bitfield.md

 - Bit-fields with types that are enums with integer representation.
 - Bit-fields with types that are transparent wrapper structs around valid bit-field types.
+- Bit-fields in `repr(C)` unions.
+This is blocked primarily by the current restriction that unions must have at least one field and that one field must be named when the union is constructed.
+This creates questions around unions that only contain unnamed bit-fields.

 # Appendix A